-We’re driving good for Alabama through outreach and scholarship.
+We’re driving good for Alabama through workforce development, scholarship and industry promotion.

 The work of the Alabama Trucking Foundation signifies our ongoing objective to support and complement the efforts of the Alabama Trucking Association.
 We are committed to making a valuable impact on the important work of the Association.
 The ATA Foundation can and will make a difference as we continue to serve the membership in a variety of ways, as well as advancing the industry’s needs and its public image in Alabama.
 Created in 2018, the ATA Foundation is the 501(c)3 charitable arm of the Alabama Trucking Association.

 - Investing in meaningful research for Alabama trucking industry;

 - Providing scholarships to young adults seeking a trucking-related career; and